teamsquirtle29/OneRoof/readme.txt

       if the role is 'manager', display all events if role is 'resident', display only public events (with resident_id of NULL) or events where their id is the event's 'resident_id'

+  '/messages'
+    GET: gets all messages sent or received by a user request body expects 'sender_id' and 'receiver_id'
+    POST:

 ENDPOINTS THAT CAN BE USED ONLY BY MANAGERS

   '/allUsers'
     GET: gets a list of all users for managers

+  '/events'
+    DELETE: deletes event from events table
+      request body expects an event id

 === Front End ===
 ** LOGIN VIEW **